• Skip to primary navigation

 Pumpkin Hummus

 You really can’t go wrong with pumpkin during the Fall.
-Your guest will be delighted with this light, creamy pumpkin hummus as an appetizer while the rest of your Thanksgiving feast is being made.
+Your guest will be delighted with this light, creamy pumpkin hummus as an appetizer while the rest of your Thanksgiving feast is being prepared.

 Pumpkin-Hummus